boochow/hvcc_nts3kaoss/README.md

 1. Optionally, you can use another external generator, `nts3kaoss_oscfx`, to convert oscillator patches that use built-in parameters `pitch`, `pitch_note`, `noteon_trig`, and `noteoff_trig`.

+1. If your patch needs to keep accessing the input sound even when the touch pad isn't being touched, use `nts3kaoss_bgfx`.
+This allows the effect units use `get_raw_input()` API to obtain a reference to the raw audio input buffer.

 ## Examples

 A separate repository containing sample patches for this project is available at: